By the end of this section, you will be able to:

 As soon as they reached Stingray City, over two dozen stingrays surrounded their tour boat.
 The couple slipped into the water with bags of squid, the stingrays’ favorite treat.
 The swarm of stingrays bumped and rubbed up against their legs like hungry cats (Figure 6.6).
 Kate was able to feed, pet, and even kiss (for luck) these amazing creatures.
 Then all the squid was gone, and so were the stingrays.

 Classical conditioning also applies to humans, even babies.
-For example, Sara buys formula in blue canisters for her six-month-old daughter, Angelina.
-Whenever Sara takes out a formula container, Angelina gets excited, tries to reach toward the food, and most likely salivates.
+For example, Elan buys formula in blue canisters for their six-month-old daughter, Angelina.
+Whenever Elan takes out a formula container, Angelina gets excited, tries to reach toward the food, and most likely salivates.
 Why does Angelina get excited when she sees the formula canister?
 What are the UCS, CS, UCR, and CR here?

 So far, all of the examples have involved food, but classical conditioning extends beyond the basic need to be fed.
 Consider our earlier example of a dog whose owners install an invisible electric dog fence.
 A small electrical shock (unconditioned stimulus) elicits discomfort (unconditioned response).
 When the unconditioned stimulus (shock) is paired with a neutral stimulus (the edge of a yard), the dog associates the discomfort (unconditioned response) with the edge of the yard (conditioned stimulus) and stays within the set boundaries.
 In this example, the edge of the yard elicits fear and anxiety in the dog.
 Fear and anxiety are the conditioned response.

 General Processes in Classical Conditioning